MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-linkfields-property.md

 ---
 title: "LinkFields Property"
-description: "Specifies the fields that are linked between two tables using the LinkTable Property.
-This property is only available for XML items that have a table as their data source." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Specifies the fields that are linked between two tables using the LinkTable Property." ms.author: solsen ms.custom: na ms.date: 06/23/2021